Tomnowell/tomnowell.github.io/assets/Articles/cybersec/tryhackme/IntroToLogs.md

 ### Introduction

-Some nice graphics and a brief outline of learning outcomes.
+This is a guideo to [tryhackme: Intro To Logs](https://tryhackme.com/room/introtologs) Some nice graphics and a brief outline of learning outcomes.

 ### Expanding Perspectives: Logs as Evidence of Historical Activity